-Australian infielder Trent Durrington got into 140 major-league games from 1999 through 2005.
-"Durro" was never a heavy hitter, but he ran and fielded well, playing all nine positions during his 14 years as a pro in the US (1994 to 2007).
+Infielder Trent Durrington's approach to baseball was best summed up when his national team took on the sport's traditional powers in the 2006 World Baseball Classic.
+"Durro", who got into 140 major-league games from 1999 through 2005, was never a heavy hitter, but he ran and fielded well.
+He was also very versatile, playing all nine positions during his 14 years as a pro in the US (1994 to 2007).
 Similar players who broke through to more extended careers in the majors were Bob Bailor, Lance Blankenship, and Joe McEwing.
 Perhaps if Durrington had ever played for Tony La Russa – a leading backer of supersubs such as Blankenship and McEwing – the Aussie might at least have enjoyed one full season in "The Show."
 Yet along with his energy and versatility, he earned his chances when he got on base.

 Trent John Durrington was born on August 27, 1975, in Australia's biggest city, Sydney.
 He was the second of Douglas and Sheila Durrington's two children, following his sister, Vanessa.
 As a youth Durrington played two of Australia's more traditional sports, rugby and cricket.
 He started playing baseball at the age of 14, when his family moved from Sydney to the Gold Coast (to the north, in the state of Queensland).
 Durrington told the story several times during his playing career, but the way he started was always the same: "I loved baseball from Day One."